Obstetrical dilemma: Social assistance

 Human infants are also almost always born with assistance from other humans because of the way that the pelvis is shaped.
-Since the pelvis and opening of birth canal face backwards, humans have difficulty giving birth themselves because they cannot guide the baby out of the canal.
+Since the pelvis and opening of the birth canal face backwards, humans have difficulty giving birth themselves because they cannot guide the baby out of the canal.
 Non-human primates seek seclusion when giving birth because they do not need any help due to the pelvis and opening being more forward.
+There is no evidence to ascertain at what point in human evolution birth assistance arose, but some researchers have suggested Homo habilis.
 Human infants depend on their parents much more and for much longer than other primates.
 Humans spend a lot of their time caring for their children as they develop whereas other species stand on their own from when they are born.
 The faster an infant develops, the higher the reproductive output of a female can be.
 So in humans, the cost of slow development of their infants is that humans reproduce relatively slowly.
 This phenomenon is also known as cooperative breeding.